 The puppy should be clean, as should its environment.
 Clean means more than recently scrubbed or the puppy just bathed.
 Puppies should smell sweet, not have any fleas or mites or missing hair.
 The environment should not smell of urine.

 A puppy should not have any discharge from eyes or nose, and should have clean ears and toes.
 Any signs of loose stool or vomiting are serious.
 Puppies will eat things they shouldn’t but breeders have a lot of expertise in keeping puppies from doing so.
 Puppies who are still nursing should have healthy stools and appetites.
 Puppies who are 8 weeks old may still be nursing, even though they receive additional food.
+While Puppy Insurance isn’t required, it is recommended depending on your financial situation.

 Feel the puppy gently all over to be sure he’s not sensitive about any particular kind of handling.
 Although we expect puppies to be roly poly they should not look bloated or pot-bellied.
 Even responsible breeders have to deal with intestinal parasites but well managed, the puppy should have bright shiny eyes and a shiny coat at all times.